Bagan Archaeological Museum

 Bagan Archaeological Museum is located in Bagan, Myanmar.
 It was established in 1904, near the Ananda Temple and was reconstructed in 1938.
-In the Second World War, the artifacts were buried in the earth to avoid destruction.
-In 1952, when Myanmar became independent, the Ministry of Culture started manging the museum.
-The three-story museum houses a number of rare Bagan period objects including the original Myazedi inscriptions, the Rosetta stone of Burma.
+The present-day three-story museum houses a number of rare Bagan period objects including the original Myazedi inscriptions, the Rosetta Stone of Burma.

 History

 In 1901, the Governor General of India arrived in the Bagan region to prevent the destruction of ancient art works and ancient religious buildings.
-Emanuel_Forchhammer, a professor of Pali at Rangoon College, was entrusted with the task of preserving it.
+Emanuel Forchhammer, a professor of Pali at Rangoon College, was entrusted with the task of preserving it.
 In 1902, Taw Sein Ko, head of the Department of Inscriptions and Stones (now the Department of Archaeology), collected ancient stone inscriptions and artifacts from around Bagan.
-To display them, a small museum was built in 1904 to the north of the Ananda Temple, where ancient stone inscriptions were displayed.
+To display them, a small museum was built in 1903 to the north of the Ananda Temple, where ancient stone inscriptions were displayed.
+The museum was reconstructed in 1937-38.

+During World War II, the museum's artifacts were buried underground to preserve them from damage.
+When Myanmar became independent, the Ministry of Culture started managing the museum.
+In 1952, the Ministry of Culture was established, which led efforts to unearth the artifacts.
+The new museum was opened in 1954.